Children and Youth Spiritual Exploration Program Specifics — Sunday Mornings

 High School Youth Group

 9th-12th graders are strongly encouraged to participate in what we hope will be a year of youth deepening connections with one another and with themselves while engaged in fun activities that help them explore their beliefs and UU values.
-We are excited to welcome Elizabeth Peebles (former Coming of Age guide and lifelong UU) as our new youth group advisor!
-She’ll be assisted by Pat Meehan (last year’s 4th/5th OWL instructor) and likely one more advisor.
+We are excited to welcome Elizabeth Peebles (former Coming of Age guide and lifelong UU), Pat Meehan (4th-5th grade Our Whole Lives instructor and home builder extraordinaire) and Gretchen Stahl (longtime UCM member and former high school English teacher) as our new youth group advisors!
 Currently scheduled to begin Sunday, Sept.
-16th, and to meet during the 11am worship.
-The exact start and end times are still being determined.
+16th, they will begin the year meeting during the 11am worship.
+For the calendar of sessions, please email Liza.
 Youth Group will alternate with 10th-12th grade OWL so the programs will not conflict with one another.
-Any interested youth group members who are NOT participating in OWL will be invited to take in 11am worship with Elizabeth and other youth by sitting together in a pew.

 Our Whole Lives for 10th – 12 graders

 This program helps senior-high youth gain the knowledge, life principles and skills they need to express their sexuality in life-enhancing ways.
 Great for both youth who took the 7th-9th grade level, and also for those who have not.
 Facilitated by Peter Watt, Mara Iverson, and Becky Webber.
 14 sessions.
 Currently scheduled to begin Sunday, Oct.
 6th, 10:30a.m. – 12:30pm. this will alternate with High School Youth Group Sundays and also with an overnight.
 We usually do not plan programming for holiday weekends or school vacations.